Du9L/mediawiki-special-realname/README.md

 This is a [MediaWiki](https://www.mediawiki.org/) extension that provides a special page.
 The page will redirect to a user's page, given the user's real name.

+It is very useful for group or corporate Wikis, where users call each other by their real names and fills the "Real name" field in their profiles.

 This extension has been tested on MediaWiki 1.23.9.
-It should support any higher version.
-(Old versions have been EOL-ed.)
+It should support any newer versions.
+(Older versions have been EOL-ed.)

 ## Features